82nd Annual Midwest Political Science Association Conference

 This section invites papers, panels and roundtable proposals on all Africa-related subjects.
 Possible topics include, but are not limited to, democratization, economic development and reform, identity politics, and political violence.
 All theoretical and methodological approaches are welcome.
 Proposals using newly collected data, whether quantitative or qualitative, are especially encouraged.

 The Middle East Politics section welcomes papers, panels and roundtable on the comparative politics and international relations of the broader Middle East region.
-Possible comparative topics include, but are not limited to, economic development, political economy, Islamist mobilization, democratization and authoritarianism, the resource curse, civil and ethnic conflict, civil society, gender and politics, and contemporary issues like the Arab Uprisings.
-Possible IR topics include, among others, the dynamics of war and peace, domestic and systemic security, terrorism and counter-terrorism, democracy promotion, foreign policy analysis, human rights, international law, nation-building, and more thematic topics like the Arab-Israeli conflict and Iraqi War.
-All theoretical and methodological approaches are welcome, including but not limited to comparative-historical work, case-oriented research, ethnographic analysis, large-N and econometric studies, and game-theoretic modelling.
+Possible comparative topics include, but are not limited to democratization and authoritarianism, economic development, political economy, religion, Islamist mobilization, the resource curse, civil war and ethnic conflict, civil society, gender and politics, public opinion, and contemporary issues in the region.
+Possible IR topics include, among others, the dynamics of war and peace, domestic and systemic security, terrorism and counter-terrorism, democracy promotion, foreign policy analysis, human rights, international law, nation-building, and more thematic topics like the Arab-Israeli conflict.
+All theoretical and methodological approaches are welcome, including but not limited to comparative-historical work, case-oriented research, ethnographic analysis, quantitative studies, and game-theoretic modelling.

 This section invites paper, panel, and roundtable proposals on a broad range of subjects related to the politics and international relations of Asia.
 All theoretical and methodological approaches are welcome.
 Papers with a comparative scope (within country, within-region, or across regions) and those offering original theoretical insights and/or utilizing new data sources, methods, and methodological approaches — qualitative and quantitative — are especially welcome.

-This section invites proposals on all subjects related to South Asia.
-We are especially interested in research related to electoral politics, democratic consolidation, economic development and reform, responses to globalization, minority incorporation and subsequent nationalist reactions, among other topics.
-Proposals using original data and applying rigorous methodologies are especially encouraged.
+This section invites proposals on all subjects related to South Asia, which includes Afghanistan, Bangladesh, Bhutan, India, Maldives, Myanmar, Nepal, Pakistan, and Sri Lanka.
+We are especially interested in research grounded in contextual knowledge that speaks to important theoretical debates in political science.
+This includes but is not limited to electoral politics, democratic consolidation, economic development and globalization, climate change and environmental politics, minorities and nationalism; among other topics.
+Proposals using original data and a variety of methodologies are especially encouraged.

 This section invites proposals for papers, panels, and roundtables on any aspects of the politics of China.
-We encourage proposals with comparative politics and international relations focus, in addition to those focused on the multidimensional aspects of internal politics.
-Theoretically innovative, empirically grounded, and methodological diverse papers that bring different scholarly perspectives into dialogue and push broader debates forward are welcomed.
-Themes of interest include party state-society relations, social mobilization, center-local interactions, formal and informal institutions, dissent and repression, authoritarianism, foreign policy, global security and economic relations, environment and health, and political economy of development.
+We encourage proposals with comparative politics and international relations focus, in addition to those focused on the nexus of internal and external politics.
+Theoretically innovative, empirically grounded, and methodologically diverse papers that bring different perspectives into dialogue and push broader debates forward are welcomed.
+Themes of interest include political leadership and elites, party state-society relations, social mobilization, center-local interactions, formal and informal institutions, dissent and repression, foreign policy, global security and economic relations, environment and health, and the political economy of development.

 This section welcomes papers, panels and roundtable proposals on various aspects of European politics.
 Papers both with a comparative and an international relations focus are encouraged.
 Themes of interest include such topics as institutional development, public policies, party competition, public opinion, European integration, political economy and responses to current crises.

-This section welcomes papers, panels, and roundtable proposals on all subjects related to Latin American and Caribbean Politics.
-Scholarship appropriate for this section includes – but is not limited to – work focused on issues of democracy and authoritarianism, formal and informal institutions, governance, political behavior and public opinion, economic development and policy, collective action, human rights, equality/equity, and justice.
-Papers with a comparative scope (within country, within-region, or across regions) and those offering original theoretical insights and/or utilizing new data sources, methods, and methodological approaches are especially welcome.
+This section welcomes papers, panels, and roundtable proposals on all topics related to Latin American and Caribbean Politics.
+Scholarship appropriate for this section includes – but is not limited to – work focused on issues of democracy and authoritarianism, formal and informal institutions, political behavior and public opinion, economic development and policy, collective action, human rights and political violence, equality/equity, justice, and environmental governance.
+Papers with a comparative scope (within country, within-region, or across regions) and those offering original theoretical insights that highlight the relevance of Latin America and the Caribbean to global politics are especially welcome.

 This section welcomes papers, panels and roundtable proposals on democratic transitions in all geographical regions of the world.
 Topics include but are not limited to transitions to democracy, democratic breakdowns and backsliding, democratic consolidation and institutional development, transitional justice, as well as authoritarian breakdowns and consolidation.
 We are open to both theoretical and empirical research and welcome proposals of all methodologies.